How do you get women to respond positively on dating apps?

 Or, maybe a few women did respond at first, but before too long the conversations dried up and went stale.

-This challenge is common in online dating, including for introverted men.
+Getting responses in online dating is a common challenge, including for introverted men.

 Thankfully, we’ll be solving it today!